1939 Auckland Rugby League season: Norton Cup results

 In round 1 Papakura defaulted to Manukau with it being reported during the week that the team had “suffered seriously from influenza”.
 Following round 16 Richmond were congratulated on securing the championship.
-Ponsonby appealed the result suffered in that same round claiming that Richmond had played an ineligible player owing to the fact that the match was a ‘final’.
+Ponsonby appealed the result suffered in that same round claiming that Richmond had played an ineligible player since the match was a ‘final’.
 They said that he had played 5 matches for the senior side already so should not have been allowed to play.
 The league said that the game was not a final and so the player was in order.

 Stallard Cup (knockout competition)

 Senior B grade competitions

 In the Sharman Cup Otahuhu won with Ellerslie runner up.
 The first round featured a bye for Green Lane as Northcote was not able to field a team until round 2.
 Several results were not reported in any of the Auckland newspapers though Otahuhu winning the competition was reported.